How to Set Up an Apple Watch

 Music and Podcasts on Apple Watch

-Doing your everyday stuff while enjoying your favorite tunes and podcasts is a breeze with the Apple Watch.
-It lets you stream audio from Apple Music and big players like Spotify directly, no need to mess around with your iPhone.
+Doing your everyday stuff while enjoying your favourite tunes and podcasts is a breeze with the Apple Watch.
+It lets you stream audio from Apple Music and major players like Spotify directly, eliminating the need to mess around with your iPhone.
 And the best part?
 You can set things up to store music right on your watch, perfect for those without a mobile-compatible model.

 For Apple Music lovers, just pick your go-to songs and playlists using the Watch app on your iPhone.
 To save you from constantly adjusting your music settings, flip on the “Recent Music” feature.
 It automatically downloads the songs you’ve been vibing with lately.

-Now, if you’re into Spotify or Deezer, you’ll need to do a bit of setup on your iPhone’s streaming app to get your music on the watch.
+Now, if you’re using Spotify or Deezer, you’ll need to set up your iPhone’s streaming app to get your music on the watch.
 Over at All Tech Nerd, we’ve got a tutorial that walks you through downloading music for offline listening on your Apple Watch.
 Check it out!

 Payments on Apple Watch